 To get on top of the process, firstly you must familiarise yourself with the HR performance appraisal guidelines.
 Find out key deadlines like when you have to update / finalise your goals, collect feedback and submit your performance review.
 Once you know the dates, set calendar reminders to make sure you don't miss any submissions.

 Once you are familiar with the process and dates, create a list of the items you have to complete before your performance appraisal.
-I have created a basic list in google sheets which you can download here.
+We have created a basic list in google sheets which you can download here.
 This will help you structure your approach and ensure you will not miss anything.

 The list covers 3 main areas: Goals, Feedback and Performance Reviews.

 Now that you have your goals organised and updated you will have to create a list of the people from whom you want to request feedback.
 It's best to limit this number for quality reasons, and you should request feedback only from people that you have worked with directly.
 You can find a sample here.
-I have also added columns for 'Feedback request sent', 'Reminder' and 'Feedback received', so you can keep track of the process.
+We have also added columns for 'Feedback request sent', 'Reminder' and 'Feedback received', so you can keep track of the process.

 When you request feedback you should include specific questions or a feedback form in your email.
 This will help you gather structured responses.
 In most companies a feedback form is pre-defined by HR.
-If this is not the case you find a sample here which you can customise.
+If this is not the case you find a sample which you can customise.

 Once you have requested feedback make sure you update your list and set yourself a reminder to prompt your feedback providers.